-- Press the ▲▼ buttons or turn the dial to adjust the range of colors affected. - Select a negative value to limit the range of colors.
+- Press the ▲▼ buttons to adjust the range of colors affected. - Select a negative value to limit the range of colors.
 Select a positive value to extend the range of colors to similar colors. - Pressing the DISP, button accepts the setting and restores the shooting screen.